Depreciation Calculator

 Bonus Depreciation

-Bonus depreciation allows you to deduct a large percentage of an asset's cost in the first year.
-For assets placed in service before 2027, the rate is being phased down:
+Bonus depreciation allows you to deduct a percentage of an asset's cost in the first year on top of regular MACRS depreciation.
+The rate has been phasing down since 2023:

 - 2024: 60%